microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/onpremisesprovisioningerror.md

 # onPremisesProvisioningError resource type

-Represents directory synchronization errors for users, groups, or contacts when synchronizing on-premises directories to Azure Active Directory.
+Represents directory synchronization errors for users, groups, or contacts when synchronizing on-premises directories to Azure Active Directory when using Microsoft synchronization product (including Azure AD Connect, DirSync and MIM + Connector).

 ### Properties